Sisters of St Joseph of the Sacred Heart: 1866–1880s: Expansion

-With the mission of providing a "Catholic education of poor children," particularly in country areas, the Sisters opened a school at Yankalilla, South Australia, in October 1867.
-By the end of 1869, more than 70 Josephite sisters were educating children at 21 schools in Adelaide and the country.
+With the mission of providing a "Catholic education of poor children", particularly in country areas, the Sisters opened a school at Yankalilla, South Australia, in October 1867.
+By the end of 1869, more than 70 Josephite Sisters were educating children at 21 schools in Adelaide and the country.
 MacKillop and her Josephites were also involved with an orphanage; neglected children; girls in danger; the aged poor; a reformatory (in St Johns near Kapunda); a home for the aged; and the incurably ill.

-In December 1869, MacKillop and several other sisters travelled to Brisbane to establish the congregation in Queensland.
+In December 1869, MacKillop and several other Sisters travelled to Brisbane to establish the congregation in Queensland.
 They were based at Kangaroo Point and took the ferry or rowed across the Brisbane River to attend Mass at old St Stephen's Cathedral.
 Two years later she was in Port Augusta, South Australia, for the same purpose.
-The Josephite congregation expanded rapidly and, by 1871, 130 sisters were working in more than 40 schools and charitable institutions across South Australia and Queensland.
+The Josephite congregation expanded rapidly and, by 1871, 130 Sisters were working in more than 40 schools and charitable institutions across South Australia and Queensland.

-After the acquisition of the Mother House at Kensington in 1872, MacKillop made preparations to leave for Rome to have the Rule of the Sisters of St Joseph approved by the Holy See.
+After the acquisition of the Mother House at Kensington in 1872, MacKillop made preparations to leave for Rome to have the Rule of the Sisters of Saint Joseph approved by the Holy See.
 She travelled to Rome in 1873 and was encouraged in her work by Pope Pius IX.
 The authorities in Rome made changes to the way Josephites lived in poverty, declared that the Superior General and her Council were the authorities in charge of the institute, and assured MacKillop that the congregation and their Rule of Life would receive final approval after a trial period.
 The resulting softening of the Rule caused a breach between MacKillop and Woods, who felt that the revised Rule compromised the ideal of vowed poverty and blamed MacKillop for not getting the Rule accepted in its original form.
+The congregation became divided, with Woods' followers becoming known as the 'Black Josephites', for their black habits, while MacKillop's followers donned brown habits, and were known as the 'Brown Josephites'.
 Before Woods' death on 7 October 1889, he and MacKillop were personally reconciled, but he did not renew his involvement with the congregation.
-The sisters split, with Woods' branch becoming known as the "Black Josephites", for their black habits, while MacKillop's sisters donned brown habits and were thus known as the "Brown Josephites".